xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/Event Tracing for Windows (ETW).md

 In the realm of Windows operating system security, certain ETW providers are considered "restricted."
 These providers offer valuable telemetry but are only accessible to processes that carry the requisite permissions.
 This exclusivity is designed to ensure that sensitive system data remains shielded from potential threats.

+## Microsoft-Windows-Threat-Intelligence

+The Threat-Intelligence (TI) provider is a manifest-based ETW provider that generates security-related events.
+The TI provider is unique in the sense that Microsoft seems to continuously update this to provide more information around operations that would take some extreme engineering to obtain (i.e. function hooking) in the kernel.

+The `Microsoft-Windows-Threat-Intelligence` ETW Provider is an excellent tool to [detect process injection](https://blog.redbluepurple.io/windows-security-research/kernel-tracing-injection-detection), and other type of attacks.
+Unlike usermode hooking or in-process ETW Providers, avoiding or tampering with the `Threat-Intelligence` is very difficult.

+However, to subscribe to this Provider requires a process with very special privileges, marked as [Protected Process Light (PPL)](https://www.alex-ionescu.com/?p=97) 'Anti-Malware' or higher.
+To legitimately run a program at this level you must submit a driver to Microsoft to be co-signed by them, something not everyone has the inclination or reputation to do.
 # External Guides

 - [Tampering with Windows Event Tracing: Background, Offense, and Defense](https://blog.palantir.com/tampering-with-windows-event-tracing-background-offense-and-defense-4be7ac62ac63)